projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

    $ sudo update-grub

 #.
-Reboot the NUC.
+Reboot the Intel NUC.
 Select the **ACRN hypervisor Hybrid Scenario** entry to boot
-   the ACRN hypervisor on the NUC's display.
+   the ACRN hypervisor on the Intel NUC's display.
 The GRUB loader will boot the hypervisor, and the hypervisor will start the VMs automatically.

 Hybrid Scenario Startup Checking